 Considering purchasing a property in Chelmer?
-Building and Pest Inspection Brisbane have been serving home buyers in Greater Melbourne since 2010 with more than 5000 happy customers.
-We guarantee a comprehensive pre-purchase Building and Pest inspection report by a licenced builder in Melbourne within 3 business days at a very reasonable price.
+Building and Pest Inspection Brisbane have been serving home buyers in Greater Brisbane since 2010 with more than 5000 happy customers.
+We guarantee a comprehensive pre-purchase Building and Pest inspection report by a licenced builder in Brisbane within 3 business days at a very reasonable price.
 You can see from our reviews what Building and Pest Inspection Brisbane customers value most:

 Read on to discover more about what we inspect, plus when and why you need OUR comprehensive pre-purchase Building and Pest Inspection report.

 We guarantee a maximum of 3 business days turnaround from booking to receive your building and pest report.

 Your comprehensive building and pest report with photos is emailed on the same day as your inspection.

 Your inspector will speak directly with you after the inspection in person or by phone.

 Your Inspector is an experienced, fully insured and licensed building and pest inspector.

 Very reasonable prices keep us constantly in demand with new customers and referrals.